This post may contain affiliate links. Click here to see what that means.

 When Angie was writing this book, I was one of her recipe testers, and I can tell you that the Honey-Thyme Brined Pork Roast is mouthwateringly delicious!
 The first recipes I'm dying to try now that I have my hands on the whole book are: Turmeric Pumpkin Soup with Shrimp (on the cover), Bacon Burger Mega Meatballs, and Autumn Cider Sorbet.

 When you have one autoimmune disease, it's not uncommon to develop another, and if you develop a third, you get a special label: Multiple Autoimmune Syndrome.
 Add to that the health devastation of waiting almost 15 years for a full diagnosis, and I think you've also earned the title, Autoimmune Warrior.
 Angie has celiac disease, endometriosis and lichen sclerosis.
 It wasn't until she found the AIP in 2012 that she started reclaiming her health.
 Now, two years later, she's helping others do the same.
-She is a co-author of the blog Autoimmune Paleo and works as a health coach through The Paleo Mom Consulting.
+She is a co-author of the blog Autoimmune Paleo and works as a health coach.
 I interviewed Angie about her book, and as usual, she spoke from the heart:

 What's your favorite chapter in your book?